zaproxy/zaproxy-website/site/content/getting-started/index.md

 - [GitHub Actions](https://github.com/marketplace?query=zap&verification=verified_creator)
 - [Automation Framework](/docs/automate/automation-framework/)
 - [API and Daemon mode](/docs/api/)

+### Support
+The available support options are summarised in the ‘Support’ screen.

+ZAP is a non profit organisation, and any money raised by these services will help fund ZAP developments.

+{{< img "images/zap-qstart-support.png" >}}

 ### Learn More About ZAP
 Now that you are familiar with a few basic capabilities of ZAP, you can learn more about ZAP’s capabilities and how to use them from ZAP’s [Desktop User Guide](/docs/desktop/).
 The User Guide provides step-by-step instructions, references for the API and command-line programming, instructional videos, and tips and tricks for using ZAP.